Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Numerical Verification and Example Applications

+Using a set of $N=100,000$ ZCA-whitened image patches of size $D=20 \times 20$ pixels taken from a database of natural scenes \citep[][]{HaterenSchaaf1998}, we trained a Gaussian-MCA model with $H=1,000$ components to learn individual dictionaries for component means and component variances.
+After training, we observed a large variety of generative fields (GFs) for the component means (including the familiar Gabor-like and globular fields that have likewise been observed in previous studies using MCA models; e.g., \citealt{LuckeSahani2008,BornscheinEtAl2013}) together with a large variety of GFs for component variances.
+Figure \ref{fig:image_patches20} illustrates 20 examples of such GFs (see Appendix~\ref{Natural_images_appendix} for the full dictionaries).

-The observed variety of variance GFs stands in contrast to a uniform variance with equal value for all latents as assumed by standard SC or previous MCA versions.
-Compared to such previous approaches, a generalized encoding of component means alongside of component variances may allow to describe more accurately how first and second order statistics are combined in real world datasets and may be more closely aligned with neural responses in V1 (also see \cite{mousavi2020ddDictionary}).
+The observed variety of variance GFs stands in contrast to a uniform variance with equal value for all latents and observables (i.e., $\sigma_{dh}=\sigma, \forall d,h$) as assumed by standard SC or previous MCA versions.
+Compared to such previous approaches, a generalized encoding capturing component means and component variances may provide a more elaborate model of the combination of first- and second-order statistics in real-world datasets.
+Such variance GFs may be used, e.g., to model intricate image structures, and/or to further analyze the effect of added noise on different parts of the image patches \citep[also see][]{mousavi2020ddDictionary,MousaviEtAl2021}.

-As final remark for this experiment, note that it serves to illustrate scalability: Using the above described approximation (\ref{eq:TVEMq}), models with high-dimensional latent spaces (here we used $H=1,000$) can be trained.
+Besides, the data and model dimensionalities (i.e., the values of $N$, $D$, $H$) used here demonstrate the scalability of the proposed EF-MCA data models when accelerated by EVO (Sec.\,\ref{sec_EVO}).